aidenkatsura/SwipeFight/reports/DeveloperDocumentation.md

 6. __Add new tests__

+   We are using the Mocha test framework and Typescript as the test language.
 Navigate to ./test/test.ts and all tests will be displayed.
 When adding a test for an existing feature, add a specific test within the associated feature.
    ```
    it("<test description here>", function () {
       <test code here>